GaelleG/angular-adaptive-templating/README.md

 Register a new test, or replace an existing one.

     @param {string} name The name by which determines the pattern.
-    @param {boolean|function} test The actual test, as boolean or function.
+    @param {boolean|function|string} test The actual test, as boolean, function or string.
     @returns {this} Reference to this, to enable method chaining.

 ### {function} removeTest({string} name)